jkbarathkumar/azure_notes/README.md

 ## Terraform using Azure
 ### Terraform basics
+- Terraform is a tool that helps you manage and automate the setup of your infrastructure (like virtual machines, databases, networks, etc.) using code.
+- In simple terms 'tool for managing your cloud resources through code'
 ### Terraform files
+- State File (terraform.tfstate)
+ - The state file is crucial for tracking the current state of your infrastructure.
+Terraform maintains a record of all the resources it manages in this file.
+It is automatically generated and updated as Terraform applies changes to the infrastructure.

 ### Terraform basic commands
 - **`terraform init`**    - Initializes the Terraform working directory.